panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 [Try the demo.](https://codesandbox.io/s/all-rejected-z4jee?file=/src/index.js)

-In such case `statusesPromise` still resolves succesfully to an array of statuses.
+In such a case `statusesPromise` still resolves successfully to an array of statuses.
 However, the array contains the statuses of rejected promises.

 ## 3. Conclusion

-`Promise.allSettled(promise)` let's you run promises in parallel and collect the settle statuses into an aggregate array.
+`Promise.allSettled(promise)` lets you run promises in parallel and collect the settle statuses into an aggregate array.

-It works great when you need to perform parallel and independent asynchronous operations, when you need to awlays collect all the results even if some async operations could fail.
+It works great when you need to perform parallel and independent asynchronous operations when you need to always collect all the results even if some async operations could fail.